medialab/xan/docs/cmd/count.md

     xan count [options] [<input>]

 count options:
+    -H, --human-readable     Format the count so it is easier to read.
+    -a, --approx             Attempt to approximate a CSV file row count by sampling its first rows.
+Target must be seekable, which means this cannot work on a stream fed through stdin nor with gzipped data.
+    -c, --check-alignment    Use a slower parser validating that given CSV stream yields rows having the same number of columns.
     -p, --parallel           Whether to use parallelization to speed up counting.
                              Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>  Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.
-    -a, --approx             Attempt to approximate a CSV file row count by sampling its first rows.
-Target must be seekable, which means this cannot work on a stream fed through stdin nor with gzipped data.
-    -c, --check-alignment    Use a slower parser validating that given CSV stream yields rows having the same number of columns.

 Common options:
     -h, --help             Display this message